 One of the silk blocks painted at the studio.
 Each block of silk sized roughly 4 ft x 4 ft.

-We had some hand painted ties made using some of our silk blocks and during a fitting for a custom dress, a rep for one of the holiday shows in Manhattan recommend we sell them in Grand Central Terminal during their annual holiday fair.
+We had some hand painted ties made using some of our silk blocks and a friend recommended we sell them in Grand Central Terminal during their annual holiday fair.
 We applied, got accepted and soon afterwards had a men's neckwear business on our hands.

 Telos New York hand painted silk neckties are for the playful and whimsical amongst us.
-Our items are currently available for sale through German Valdivia's online store.
+Our items are hand made in Brooklyn and currently available for sale through our online store.

 Why did we chose the name Telos New York?